litprog/litprog/lit_v3/11_overview.md

 ### The `def` Directive

 LitProg works by parsing your Markdown for fenced code blocks and then parsing these code blocks for directives such as `def: <identifier>`.
-The previous[^fnote_avoid_positional_refs] code block has no directive, so it is not treated specially by LitProg in any way.
+The previous [^fnote_avoid_positional_refs] [^fnote_avoid_numbers] code block has no directive, so it is not treated specially by LitProg in any way.
 It is not written to any file and neither compiled or executed.
 It will end up in the documentation, just as you would expect from any Markdown processor, but that's about it.

+[^fnote_avoid_positional_refs]: When referencing code blocks or images in your prose, avoid phrases that only work for a particular document layout.
+Phrases like "the above image" or "the code block below" may be confusing if the reader is viewing a printed version of your program and the image or code block is on a different page, causing "the image below" to in fact be on the next page, positionally above the paragraph with a reference to it as "below".
+Instead, prefer to use words such as "following" or "previous" that work regardless of document layout.
+Even better are named references, which will continue to be correct, even if a paragraph or image is later reordered.

+[^fnote_avoid_numbers]: Chapter and section numbers can change when the structure of a project changes.
+Chapters can be reordered, new sections can be inserted, so any phrases such as "see chapter 3 section 2 for further details" will become invalid, or worse, point to something other than originally intended.
+TODO: stable links using names.

 To make a code block usable, it must be assigned to a namespace using the `def` directive.
 The block can then be referenced in a later code block using other directives.